mongtte/mongtte/README.md

 </a> -->

-  <h4>mongtte</h4> is a dedicated web developer on a mission to push boundaries and deliver innovative online solutions.
-With a focus on creating visually stunning and performant websites, <h4>mongtte</h4> incorporates the latest industry trends and best practices.
-Through continuous learning and exploration, <h4>mongtte</h4> transforms ideas into reality, showcasing the power of technological advancements in the digital realm
+  **mongtte** is a dedicated web developer on a mission to push boundaries and deliver innovative online solutions.
+With a focus on creating visually stunning and performant websites, **mongtte** incorporates the latest industry trends and best practices.
+Through continuous learning and exploration, **mongtte** transforms ideas into reality, showcasing the power of technological advancements in the digital realm

 <h3> My key skills</h3>
       <ul>
-        <li>Web design and Fronend Develpment with React.JS, Next.JS, Vue.JS, Typescript, TailwindCSS.</li>
+        <li>*Web design and Fronend Develpment* with React.JS, Next.JS, Vue.JS, Typescript, TailwindCSS.</li>
-        <li>Backend Development with Laravel, Node.JS, GraphQL, Golang, .NET, Flask, Django, AWS, GCP.</li>
+        <li>*Backend Development* with Laravel, Node.JS, GraphQL, Golang, .NET, Flask, Django, AWS, GCP.</li>
-        <li>Blockchain Development (DeFi, NFT, DApps and DEX, Smart Contract with Solidity, Rust, Solana, Trading Bot etc)</li>
+        <li>*Blockchain Development* (DeFi, NFT, DApps and DEX, Smart Contract with Solidity, Rust, Solana, Trading Bot etc)</li>
       </ul>